semanticsean/ATAT/README.md

 1. Do very long processes (i.e. multi-step API calls) without the user sitting at a chatbot or discord / slack terminal waiting.
 Run 24 hour responses, or more.
 It's normal for an email to take a day to get back.
 2. Take advantage of existing email infrastructure, security, archiving, etc.
 3. Make Mixture-of-Experts coordination easy by making it an email thread -- just cc as many experts as you want to hear from.
 4. Shortcodes give superpowers, in particular writing long-form multi-pass content.
-Includes logic for handling replies from multiple agents.
+5.